On Gauss-Bonnet and Poincar\'e-Hopf type theorems for complex $\partial$-manifolds: Introduction

 \section{Introduction}

 Let $X$ be a compact complex manifold of dimension $n$.
-The classical Chern-Gauss-Bonnet theorem \cite{chern} say us that
+The classical Chern-Gauss-Bonnet theorem \cite{chern} tells us that

-where $\chi ( X)$ denotes the Euler characteristic of $X$.
-A complex $\partial$-manifold \cite{YN} is a complex manifold of the form $\tilde{X} = X - D$, where $X$ is an $n$-dimensional complex compact manifold and $ D\subset X$ is a divisor which is called by boundary divisor.
+where $\chi ( X)$ denotes the Euler characteristic of $X$ and $c_n(\Omega_X^1)$ is the $n$-th Chern class of the cotangent bundle $\Omega_X^1$ of $X$.
+A complex $\partial$-manifold \cite{YN} is a complex manifold of the form $\tilde{X} = X - D$, where $X$ is an $n$-dimensional complex compact manifold and $ D\subset X$ is a divisor which is called the boundary divisor.
 S. Iitaka in \cite{Lita} proposed a version of Gauss-Bonnet theorem for $\partial$-manifold \cite{YN}.
 Such version was independently proved by Y. Norimatsu \cite{YN}, R. Silvotti \cite{RS} and P. Aluffi \cite{Aluffi}:

-\begin{teorema}[Norimatsu-Silvotti-Aluffi] Let $\tilde{X}$ be a complex manifold such that $\tilde{X} = X - D$, where $X$ is an $n$-dimensional complex compact manifold and $ D$ is a normally crossing hypersurface on $X$.
+\begin{teorema}[Norimatsu-Silvotti-Aluffi] Let $\tilde{X}$ be a complex manifold such that $\tilde{X} = X - D$, where $X$ is an $n$-dimensional complex compact manifold and $ D$ is a hypersurface with normal crossings on $X$.
 Then

 where $\Omega_X^1(\log\, D)$ denotes the sheaf of logarithmics $1$-forms along $ D$ and $\chi (\tilde{X})$ denotes the Euler characteristic given by